AnarchistHoneybun/rdms/README.md

 <p align="center">Source code graph made through `dep-tree`</p>

 > [!NOTE]
-> Tests and Documentation are not up to date.
+> Tests and Documentation are not up-to-date.
-> Adding new features so they might not catch up for a while
+> Adding new features, so they might not catch up for a while

 An attempt at creating a relational database management system in Rust.
-Couple of things to note:
+Couple things to note:
 - I don't know why I'm naming this cypriot.
 - I am referring to 0 books and/or papers for this, just pure delusion that I can do this.
 - This project has already made me cry ~~thrice~~ ~~five~~ seven times.